 - Available online only

-Two cautions: Since this is a savings account, federal regulations limit you to six withdrawals per month.
+There are, however, two cautions to note: Since this is a savings account, federal regulations limit you to six withdrawals per month.
 If you exceed six, you will incur a $10 fee for each additional transaction.
 In addition, if you have a balance of $10 or less and no activity for 24 consecutive months, Live Oak will charge a dormant account fee of up to $10 and close your account.
 You can meet the “activity” requirement by logging into your account, depositing money, or taking withdrawals.

 Live Oak’s high-yield savings rates have been relatively consistent over time, unlike banks that jump in and out of contention.
 While there are even better rates available right now—check out our list of the highest-paying savings accounts to find them—it’s nice to know this bank’s rates aren’t prone to dramatic swings.